Nicene Creed

-In Western Christianity, the Nicene Creed is in use alongside the less widespread Apostles' Creed.
 In musical settings, particularly when sung in Latin, this creed is usually referred to by its first word, Credo.
 On Sundays and solemnities, one of these two creeds is recited in the Roman Rite Mass after the homily.
-In the Byzantine Rite, the Nicene Creed is sung or recited at the Divine Liturgy, immediately preceding the Anaphora (eucharistic prayer), and is also recited daily at compline.
+In the Byzantine Rite, the Nicene Creed is sung or recited at the Divine Liturgy, immediately preceding the Anaphora (eucharistic prayer) is also recited daily at compline.